integrationsbulletproof/bulletproof-bpcheckout-lite/README.txt

 For any technical support or integration questions contact support@bulletproof-checkout.com

-### How can I protect against orders where the billing and shipping don’t match?
+### How can I protect against orders where the billing and shipping donâ€™t match?
 - We offer a switch that allows you to decide whether to allow orders to only process if the billing and shipping address match.